cloudops/co-website/content/english/blog/vdi-per-lun/index.md

 <p>The supplemental pack is available on GitHub<a href="https://github.com/cloudops/ReLVHDoISCSISR" target="_blank">here</a> and is verified as “Citrix Ready”.
 Citrix will continue to offer commercial support for XenServer with the supplemental pack installed, though it will not support the supplemental pack itself.</p>

 <p>This supplemental pack enables the ability to reattach LUNs created by taking snapshots of ISCSI SRs on backends like SolidFire or Equallogic.
-This is done by “resignaturing” the SR metadata so that there are no conflicts during reattachment .
-This gives the ability to use much more efficient backend snapshots instead of XenServer snapshots, which are relatively slow and have an impact on guest VM performance .
+This is done by “resignaturing” the SR metadata so that there are no conflicts during reattachment.
+This gives the ability to use much more efficient backend snapshots instead of XenServer snapshots, which are relatively slow and have an impact on guest VM performance.
 By limiting to a single VDI in a LUN, we can also enable QoS per volume (if the storage supports it, which SolidFire does).</p>

 <p><b>VVOLs Comparison</b></p>